1. Introduction - the opening address, 1:1-10

 The greeting and apologia, v1-10: i] The salutation, v1-5. a) Paul's authority, v1-2: The letter begins with Paul stating by what authority he writes - "Paul, an apostle".
 The letter is also form the "brethren", Paul's fellow missionaries, and is addressed to the churches in Galatia.

-apostoloV (oV) "apostle" - Nominative is apposition to "Paul".
+apostoloV (oV) "apostle" - [paul] an apostle.
+Nominative in apposition to "Paul".
 Those chosen by Christ as his special messengers/witnesses - the twelve.
 On replacing Judas, the person chosen was someone who had been with Jesus from the beginning.
 Paul is a post-resurrection apostle serving as Christ's special messenger to the Gentiles.
 "From Paul the apostle", Cassirer.

-dia +gen. "by [man]" - by means of.
+dia +gen. "by [man]" - [nor] by means of [men].
 Probably expressing agency, but again possibly instrumental, means.
 So, either "by", or "from".
-Whether or not Paul intends a distinction between the two preposition is unclear (dia is repeated for Christ and the Father), but his point is clear enough; "appointed and commissioned (Gk. "sent") .... not by men but by Jesus Christ and God the Father", Phillips.
+Whether or not Paul intends a distinction between the two prepositions is unclear (dia is repeated for Christ and the Father), but his point is clear enough; "appointed and commissioned (Gk. "sent") .... not by men but by Jesus Christ and God the Father", Phillips.
 If a distinction is intended then the point is that Paul's apostleship "neither originated nor was mediated by human agency", George.

 alla "but" - Adversative.
 On the contrary, Paul's apostleship was from God.
-Paul is further underlining his authority.
+Paul is further emphasizing his authority.

-tou egeirantoV (egairw) aor. gen. part. "who raised [him from the dead]" - the one having raised.
+tou egeirantoV (egairw) aor. gen. part. "who raised [him from the dead]" - [through jesus christ and god father] the one having raised [him from dead].
 The participle is adjectival, attributive, limiting "the Father"; "Father who raised ..."
 Paul may be alluding to the fact that he was commissioned by the risen Lord.

-oiJ adelfoi "the brothers" - Nominative absolute.
+oiJ adelfoi "the brothers" - [and all] the brothers.
+Nominative absolute.
 Presumably Paul's fellow workers / missionaries, rather than believers in general.

 sun + dat. "with [me]" - Expressing association.